iamtrask/DEPRECATED/readme.md

 It’s also advantageous for a mine to begin training a dataset as soon as possible since the potential change gradient is higher at the beginning of training.

 Sonar is not aware of the mines before training, only the mines are aware of Sonar.
 The mines are also not aware of the resources of each other, but yet they’re in direct competition.
 This means that the larger and more varied a mine is in the data it contains, the greater chance it has to make an impact on a neural network.
 This also means that miners (average people) are incentivized to upload as much personal data as possible into the mine.
-The earliest creators of mines will also reap the largest benefits, as it commonly the case with distributed blockchains.
+The earliest creators of mines will also reap the largest benefits, as is commonly the case with distributed blockchains.

 ## Sequential view